Low dead space syringe: Benefits

-Criticism for distributing low dead space syringes
+Criticism of distribution

-Criticism to proponents of low dead space syringes being distributed to needle exchange programs claim that real world pilot studies do not exist to support findings within labs.
+Critics of low dead space syringe distribution to needle exchange programs claim that real world pilot studies do not exist to support findings within labs.
 Some proponents point to America and its low prevalence of HIV and hepatitis among people who inject drugs and cite the reason for such low prevalence to low dead space syringes already being the standard preferred syringe in the United States and successful anti-needle sharing campaigns.
 Other critics argue that countries like Vietnam, where low dead space needles are distributed and available, have the highest rates of HIV among people who inject drugs.
 However, proponents claim that low dead space syringes are still difficult to get and many people who use low dead space syringes still use high dead space syringes and thus reduce the potential effect of using low dead space syringes.